Poached Thai Salmon with Bok Choy

 1 stalk lemongrass, finely chopped

 1 small handful fresh cilantro leaves, to serve

 1. Heat 1 tablespoon of coconut oil in a medium saucepan and fry the shallots, garlic, ginger, and chili for a few minutes to soften.
 Add the lime leaf and lemongrass to the pan and cook for another minute.

-3. Arrange the salmon filets and bok choy in serving bowls and ladle the fragrant broth over the top—remove the lime leaf and lemongrass before serving.
+3. Arrange the salmon fillets and bok choy in serving bowls and ladle the fragrant broth over the top—remove the lime leaf and lemongrass before serving.
 Garnish with cilantro.